 - A "Purpose and Scope" section should be added to the documentation, where limitations and restrictions on the use of the model, imposed by assumptions in the model formulation, should be identified.
-Potential users should be advised of the types of analyses that can be appropriately conducted with the model and cautioned about inappropriate uses. - Descriptions of the HSE and HPM should be contained in separate chapters - Appendix A (Regional Simulation Model Philosophy), particularly A.2 (Scope of the RSM), should be part of Chapter 1 (Introduction). - Appendix B (Governing Equations Using the Traditional Approach) should be part of Chapter 2 (Hydrologic Simulation Engine Theory and Concepts).
+Potential users should be advised of the types of analyses that can be appropriately conducted with the model and cautioned about inappropriate uses. - Descriptions of the HSE and HPM should be contained in separate chapters. - Appendix A (Regional Simulation Model Philosophy), particularly A.2 (Scope of the RSM), should be part of Chapter 1 (Introduction). - Appendix B (Governing Equations Using the Traditional Approach) should be part of Chapter 2 (Hydrologic Simulation Engine Theory and Concepts). - Reference papers should be listed as references and copies of these papers should not be part of the Appendix.
+The Theory Manual suffers significantly by having technical papers describing critical aspects and concepts related to the RSM development attached as appendices.
+Concepts vital to documenting the model formulation, guiding use of the model, and investigating potential numerical errors should be excerpted and incorporated directly into the Theory Manual for continuity and clarity.